 The Bob Horn Fund for Law Students was established during the 2018 National Policy Conference to honor the RNLA’s Founding Chairman.
 Bob Horn’s mission and lasting legacy is to welcome the next generation of Republican and conservative leaders in our organization and encourage them to be involved in ensuring that elections are open, fair, and honest.

-Bob Horn has had a distinguished career of public and private service spanning over four decades.
-Currently a partner in the Energy & Natural Resources group at Husch Blackwell LLP, he previously served as a corporate officer for the Detroit Edison Co., Executive Secretary of the Presidential Clemency Board under President Gerald Ford, Special Assistant to the Secretary at the U.S. Department of Housing and Urban Development, Director of the State of Michigan’s Washington office, and Special Assistant to Governor William G. Milligan, in addition to many other professional and volunteer positions.
+Bob Horn passed away in February 2020.
+He had a distinguished career of public and private service spanning over four decades.
+Finishing his career as a partner in the Energy & Natural Resources group at Husch Blackwell LLP, he previously served as a corporate officer for the Detroit Edison Co., Executive Secretary of the Presidential Clemency Board under President Gerald Ford, Special Assistant to the Secretary at the U.S. Department of Housing and Urban Development, Director of the State of Michigan’s Washington office, and Special Assistant to Governor William G. Milligan, in addition to many other professional and volunteer positions.

 To view the press release announcing the creation of the Bob Horn Fund, please click here.

-To apply to receive a Bob Horn Fund scholarship to attend an RNLA national event, please click here.
+To apply to receive a Bob Horn Fund scholarship to attend the 2022 National Election Law Seminar, please click here.

 To view the RNLA's reimbursement policy for Bob Horn Fund scholarship recipients, please click here.

 To donate to the Horn Fund and honor Bob Horn's legacy of service to the Republican Party and Republican ideals, please use this form: